WPEngine Vs. Bluehost – The Best Webhost Revealed

 WP Engine was founded in 2010 in Austin, Texas, and provides services focused solely on WordPress hosting.
 As of 2021, more than 455 million websites are built using the popular web CMS platform – WordPress, making WordPress’s market share 35% of all sites globally.

 Bluehost was founded in 2003 in Orem, Utah, and is currently owned by Endurance International Group.
 The last one is one of the top 20 largest web hosting companies in the world.

-WP Engine provides a staging area for your test site, where customers can try out new themes and plug-ins without bothering the live site, and a caching system, known by the name EverCache which speeds uploading large files that would usually load a couple of seconds.
+WP Engine provides a staging area for your test site, where customers can try out new themes and plug-ins without bothering the live site.
+A caching system, known by the name EverCache, speeds uploading large files that would usually load a couple of seconds.

 We gathered statistics going six months back to see the average uptime for the two web hosting providers.
 We tested ten sites, which had to be based in various parts of the world, and the results are:

 This means that your site could be down for around four hours over the six months of service, which is quite a good result compared to some other web hosting companies.
 So we could say that WP Engine is the winner in this category by just a millisecond.

 The modern person does not have a lot of spare time, and when it comes to waiting for a website to load, this is one lost cause.
 Your business site must provide fast load times.
 Recent studies showed that a web page should load for 1-2 seconds when it comes to mobile sites because 53% of users would ditch the page if it takes more than 3 seconds to load.

 Furthermore, websites that load slowly would get a negative Google ranking factor.
 This is why, when searching for hosting services, you should take site speed very seriously, and our Bluehost vs. WP Engine comparison will do the same.